ian-hailey/iperf/docs/invoking.rst

                  to customize the timestamps, see strftime(3).
 If this  optional format  is given, the = must immediately follow the --timestamps option with no whitespace intervening.

+          --clock-realtime
+                    use real time clock for internal timstamps so allow delay measurements between sender and receiver.

           --rcv-timeout #
                  set idle timeout for receiving data  during  active  tests.
 The receiver will halt a test if no data is received from the sender